konecnyjakub/cache/README.md

 #### Memcached

 MemcachedCache is an advanced cache engine, it stores values on a memcached server.
-It requires PHP extension memcached an a memcached server.
+It requires PHP extension memcached and a memcached server.
 It supports setting default lifetime for items.

 ```php
 <?php